 Going Above and Beyond

 “Arlie doesn’t work in a vacuum.
 His understanding of all of the related trades caused him to suggest that we flip-flop our dishwasher and sink.
 He knew us so well and took the opportunity to move things around so that they were more functional and easier to use.
-He also took the time to learn how I planned to use each drawer and cabinet.
-He suggested a specialized solution for the corner cabinet.
+It took some time to learn how I planned to use each drawer and cabinet.
+The suggestions for a specialized solution for the corner cabinet was perfect.
 I didn’t want a Lazy Suzan and Arlie suggested a mechanism where the contents of the cabinet pull completely out and swivel.
 Genius!”

 “The placement and size of our breakfast nook window conflicted with the depth of our refrigerator; this was a major concern because we didn’t want the refrigerator to be obtrusive.
 We also didn’t want the nook to look like an afterthought – we wanted it to look more like a piece of furniture.
 Arlie went to work.
 He custom-tapered the cabinet depth from the refrigerator front to that side of the breakfast nook.
 This, coupled with the addition of a second color tone, broke-up what could have been just a long wall of cabinets.”